 - Bass Connections: A university-wide initiative to provide undergraduate through doctoral students greater exposure to inquiry across disciplines, and opportunities for team-based learning and mentoring.

 - Internships: We work with numerous U.S. and international organizations that offer internships for undergraduate students.
 You can learn more about how an internship meets the EL requirement for the co-major here.
 Graduate students are also eligible for internships, which can meet both academic and program requirements.

 - Master's thesis projects: Most master's students work directly with faculty to design a field research project that will become the basis of a thesis paper.
 See Fieldwork for M.S. in Global Health Students for more information.

-- Doctoral certificate and medical students and trainee: Students in these programs have opportunities to design field research projects.
+- Graduate certificate and medical students and trainee: Students in these programs have opportunities to design field research projects.
 See Requirements below for more information.

 Read stories about recent student fieldwork: